grafana/grafana-plugin-examples/examples/panel-basic/README.md

-# Grafana Basic Panel Plugin example
+# Basic Panel Plugin for Grafana

+This repository contains an example plugin for Grafana called Basic Panel Plugin.
+It serves as a foundational example for creating custom panel plugins within Grafana.

+## Overview

+The Basic Panel Plugin demonstrates the fundamental structure and functionality required for developing custom panels in Grafana.
+It provides a starting point for developers looking to create their own custom visualizations or extend Grafana's capabilities.

+Panel plugins allow you to add new types of visualizations to your dashboard, such as maps, clocks, pie charts, lists, and more.
+Use panel plugins when you want to do things like visualize data returned by data source queries, navigate between dashboards, or control external systems (such as smart home devices).

-This example provides a template for how to build a basic panel plugin.
-The definition for the panel is provided in `/src/components/SimplePanel/SimplePanel.tsx`.
+The definition for the Basic Panel Plugin is provided in []`/src/components/SimplePanel/SimplePanel.tsx`](https://github.com/grafana/grafana-plugin-examples/blob/main/examples/panel-basic/src/components/SimplePanel/SimplePanel.tsx).

 The plugin uses `TimeSeries` from the `grafana-ui` package to build a graph with the properties passed to the panel.
 The plugin also allows a tooltip to be shown when the user hovers over a visualization.
 Additionally, the plugin is set up to allow custom options such as a gradient mode selector and a list display mode to be configured from the Grafana sidebar.

-## What is a Grafana panel plugin?

-Panel plugins allow you to add new types of visualizations to your dashboard, such as maps, clocks, pie charts, lists, and more.

-Use panel plugins when you want to do things like visualize data returned by data source queries, navigate between dashboards, or control external systems (such as smart home devices).

 ## Getting started